Use the table of contents to navigate the FAQs below.

 As with the harp, music-thanatologists use a unique approach to singing.
 One of the principles of the technique is the knowledge that everyone’s authentic, or real, voice is inherently beautiful.
 While many of us may not like our singing voices, the vocal training works with each student to find their authentic voice.

-To be contacted by a member of the voice faculty, go to our Contact page.
+To be contacted by a member of the voice faculty, please Contact Us.

 No. The methods we teach for voice and harp are unique to music-thanatology.